 The campaign highlighted within the video 'Rewrite Your Story' promotes a positive message regarding recovery from eating disorders.
-The website,
+The website, developed to contain valuable information both to raise awareness and to act as signpost for those seeking support.

 The video has currently received over 3,000 views via Facebook and can be found on the Therapy Partners website.
 It was and is shown at training and awareness events run by Therapy Partners.